 JUST RELEASED: Research Notes, Crash*Stats & Reports

-- Research Note Estimating Lives Saved by Electronic Stability Control, 2009-2011 (DOT HS 811 750), In 2011, electronic stability control (ESC) saved an esti¬mated 446 lives among passenger car (PC) occupants, and 698 lives among light truck and van (LTV) occu¬pants, for a total of 1,045 lives saved among passenger vehicle (PV) occupants.
-This estimate of lives saved is a substantial increase over the estimated 859 lives saved in 2010 and the estimated 705 lives saved in 2009.
+- NCSA Research Note “Estimating Lives Saved by Electronic Stability Control, 2008–2012” (DOT HS 812 042), In 2012, electronic stability control (ESC) saved an esti¬mated 446 lives among passenger car (PC) occupants, and 698 lives among light truck and van (LTV) occupants, for a total of 1,144 lives saved among passenger vehicle (PV) occupants.
+PVs consist of PCs and LTVs.
+This estimate of 1,144 lives saved in 2012 is a substantial increase over the estimated 859 lives saved in 2011, 736 lives saved in 2010, 598 lives saved in 2009, and 551 lives saved in 2008.

 - Find All NCSA Studies, Reports & Publications in CATS, Our Customer Automated Tracking System (CATS) is where you will find: • Traffic Safety Fact Sheets • FARS/GES Reports • Research Notes and Crash*Stats • Technical Reports • Annual Assessments • Documentation and Manuals for FARS, GES, and NASS-CDS.
 Customers may also leave a customized data request if you are unable to find what you are looking for.

 NCSA, an office of the National Highway Traffic Safety Administration, is responsible for providing a wide range of analytical and statistical support to NHTSA and the highway safety community at large.

 October 22, 2014Consumer Advisory: Vehicle Owners with Defective Airbags Urged to Take Immediate Action

 October 20, 2014DOT Sec.
 Foxx Highlights Importance of Adult Involvement in Reducing Teen Driver Deaths on U.S. Roadways